Security & Compliance

-Security is one of our key priorities here at Churn Buster.
-We come into contact with key financial data, and we take that responsibility seriously.
+Security is one of our top priorities at Churn Buster.

 Payment Processor Account Access

 External keys are used to access payment processor data whenever possible.
 In the case of Stripe, Churn Buster uses our own API key, combined with your Account ID, to interact with the Stripe API.
 This removes the need for Churn Buster to store your Stripe API key.
 For processors where this isn’t possible, API keys or tokens are stored and encrypted at-rest.

 Churn Buster Users